oracle-livelabs/multicloud/helidon-virtual-thread/build-run/build-run.md

 * Build, run and test the Helidon Nima application
 * Build, run and test the Helidon Reactive application
-* Analyse the simplicity of the Nima application comparative to Reactive application
+* Analyze the simplicity of the Nima application comparative to Reactive application

 ### Prerequisites